Skip to content

 [Markdown instructions here]

-This specification is intentionally minimal, enabling cross-platform compatibility.
 As Simon Willison notes: "any LLM tool with the ability to navigate and read from a filesystem should be capable of using them."
+He predicts "a Cambrian explosion in Skills which will make this year's MCP rush look pedestrian by comparison."

 Banteg's Multi-Agent Verification Pattern